 Bison are not to be fooled with!
 A bison’s speed on land is 35 to 40 miles an hour, and they can turn on a dime!
 There is no way any man can outrun an enraged bison bull (or cow, for that matter), nor can he dodge it.
 From what I can see, Paul Kane was darned lucky to survive his experience in the west!

-But survive he did, and he left some good art pieces behind him.
+But he did survive the Métis Bison hunts, and he left some good art pieces behind him.
 Peers died at the Peel’s River Post in 1852 or thereabouts.
-George Traill Allan, whose two journals I use in my book, The York Factory Express, lived a long life and died and was buried in the historic Cathlamet cemetery, alongside my great-great grandfather James Birnie.
+George Traill Allan, whose two journals I use in my book, The York Factory Express, lived a long life and died and was buried in the historic Cathlamet (WA) cemetery, alongside my great-great grandfather James Birnie.
 I find it amazing how many HBC stories are connected: Peers was the older brother of Henry Newsham Peers, who worked under my great-grandfather A.C.
 Anderson in 1848, and who spent a fair bit of time at Fort Langley and Fort Victoria.
 As a matter of fact, looking up Henry Newsham Peers in the B.C.
 Archives files led me to Augustus Richard Peers, who led me on another HBC journey to my great-grandfather’s brother, James Anderson A. We are all connected, one way or another.
 Or perhaps I should say, all our stories are connected.

 Copyright, Nancy Marguerite Anderson, 2020.
 All rights reserved.